gridaco/ui-dataset/CONTRIBUTING.md

+World's largest UI dataset ready for ML usage.
-current project lead is [Joo](https://github.com/dusskapark). contact Joo for contribution access
+For contribution, mainly this project is followed by [reflect](https://reflect.bridged.xyz). contact reflect authors for more information.